bradleytaunt/1mb-club/submit.md

 ---
 ```

-## Bugs
+## Reporting Bugs or Broken Links

-If you come across any bugs or incorrect web page listings on this site, please [email me](mailto:1mb-club@patches.btxx.org).
+If you come across any bugs or incorrect/dead web page listings on this site, feel free to [open a ticket](https://todo.sr.ht/~bt/1mb-club-bugs).
 Please **do not** use this as a means to submit websites!
 They will be ignored and closed!

 Thank you.